gpeterson406/Greenwood_Book/_book/03-oneWayAnova.md

 considered so these are real issues to be concerned about in many situations.
-Researchers want to make sure that when they report a "significant" result that it is really likely to be a real result and will show up as a difference in the next data set they collect.^[Some researchers are now collecting multiple data sets to use in a single study and using one data set to identify interesting results and then using a validation or test data set that they withheld from initial analysis to try to verify that the first results are also present in that second data set.
-This also has problems but the only way to develop an understanding of a process is to look across a suite of studies and learn from that accumulation of evidence.]
+Researchers want to make sure that when they report a "significant" result that it is really likely to be a real result and will show up as a difference in the next data set they collect^[Some researchers are now collecting multiple data sets to use in a single study and using one data set to identify interesting results and then using a validation or test data set that they withheld from initial analysis to try to verify that the first results are also present in that second data set.
+This also has problems but the only way to develop an understanding of a process is to look across a suite of studies and learn from that accumulation of evidence.].

 (ref:fig3-18) Plot of family-wise error rate as the number of tests performed increases.
 Dashed line indicates 0.05.